 By 30 September 2021, the 'grace period' will end that gave British citizens living and working in the Netherlands since before 1 January 2021, a longer time window to apply for a Brexit residence permit.
 The original deadline of 1 July 2021 was postponed by three months to this effect.

 On July 7th 2021, it was announced that the 10.000 ‘pardon’ permit holders and their children will be exempted from the document requirement and will finally be able to obtain Dutch citizenship.
 This is fantastic news for all the participants in our project ‘Naturalization without documents’ that Everaert Advocaten started in 2019.

 The income amounts, considered by the Immigration and Naturalisation Service (IND) as adequate financial resources for applications for family reunification, are revised every 6 months.
-You will find the new standard means requirements as of 1 January 2020 below.
+You will find the new standard means requirements as of 1 July 2021 below.

 If you want to travel to the Netherlands from a country not on the safe countries list, you will be exempted from the EU entry ban if you have proof of vaccination.
 This proof needs to be issued according to certain requirements in order to be accepted.